xzigraz/bhe-code-exercise/README.md

-# Services Software Engineer Coding Exercise
+# BHE Software Engineer Coding Exercise

 ## The Sieve of Eratosthenes